NazaGonella/nazagonella.github.io/articles/setting-up-this-simple-blog-tools-i-used/setting-up-this-simple-blog-tools-i-used.md

 ### Page Template

 I went on and created `create-article.py`, a Python script that takes `<file-name>` and `<article-title>` as arguments.
-This script creates `<file-name>.md` and writes to it the pandoc markdown title `% <article-title>`, the page header, and the article header with the date of when the article was created.
+This script creates `<file-name>.md` and writes to it the metadata block `% <article-title>`, the page header, and the article header with the date of when the article was created.

 ```
 header_date : datetime = datetime.now().strftime("%B {S}, %Y").replace('{S}', str(datetime.now().day))